• Home

 Maybe you want to send the cookies as part of a care package or a holiday cookie box?
 Or, perhaps you are simply looking to store leftover freshly baked cookies?
 Below are tips and tricks for keeping homemade cookies fresh!

-• Storing cookies for gifting: Homemade almond sugar cookies are perfect for gifting!
+• Storing cookies for gifting: Homemade sugar cookies with almond are perfect for gifting!
 However, you want to make sure your cookies are fresh upon delivery!
 The best and most aesthetic way to keep cookies moist is to use a round airtight cookie tin or container.
 Layer a flour tortilla along with a sheet of (round) parchment paper between the layers of cookies.
 The moisture from the tortillas will keep the cookies soft, while the sheet of parchment paper keeps them somewhat camouflaged from view!

 • Storing leftover baked cookies: To keep homemade soft and chewy cookies from turning dry and crisp, store them in a resealable bag at room temperature.
 Add a small piece of bread (about ½ a slice) to the bag and remove all excess air before sealing.

-Tips for storing soft cookies
+Tips for storing your cookies

 • Don’t store hot or warm: Allow the cookies to cool completely before storing.
 Never store them while they’re still hot or warm as the trapped heat will lock in too much moisture, causing the cookies to become soggy!